dkaty123/FlareX/README.md

-# FlareSync - Complete DeFi Ecosystem on Flare Network
+# FlareX - Complete DeFi Ecosystem on Flare Network

  ## 🤯 The Problem